What is a Master Budget?

 - It acts as a motivation to the staff as they can judge the actual performance with the desired one and thereby know the areas of improvement.

-- It serves as a summary budget for the owners as they know what the business is estimating to earn and what would it incur to reach the goals.
+- It serves as a summary budget for the owners as they know what the business is estimating to earn and what it would incur to reach the goals.

-- With the proper budget, it helps to estimate the short term and long-term goals of the organization and achieve them with proper channelizing of the resources.
+- With the proper budget, it helps to estimate the short-term and long-term goals of the organization and achieve them with proper channelizing of the resources.

 - Another problem with the master budget is that it is not easy to modify.
-Even a small alteration requires a lot of steps thereby shaking the entire organizational planning.
+Even a small alteration requires a lot of steps, thereby shaking the entire organizational planning.

 A master budget format forecasts financial affairs, while a flexible budget is a type of budgeting where changes can be incorporated to live up to the requirements, depending on the availability of finances.
 Let us have a look at the differences between them briefly: